-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 5410 C1 Total first-time, first-year (freshman) women who applied 6718 C1 Total first-time, first-vear (freshman) men who were admitted 4863

-Total first-time, first-year (freshman) women who were admitted 6096 Total full-time, first-time, first-year (freshman) men who enrolled 1862 Total part-time, first-time, first-year (freshman) men who enrolled 60 Total full-time, first-time, first-year (freshman) men who enrolled
+who were subsequently offered admission.
+C1 Total first-time, first-year (freshman) men who applied 4928 C1 Total first-time, first-year (freshman) women who applied 5864 C1 Total first-time, first-year (freshman) men who were admitted 4626 C1 Total first-time, first-year (freshman) women who were admitted 5481 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1608 C1 Total part-time, first-time, first-year (freshman) men who enrolled 32 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1606

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 1842 C1 Total part-time, first-time, first-year (freshman) women who enrolled 49
+Total part-time, first-time, first-year (freshman) women who enrolled